Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 • Blurry vision

-• Black spots in vision field
+• Black spots in the vision field

 • Sensitivity to light